-Chinese Immersion Program: Advanced II
+CHIN-SHU 322 Chinese Immersion Program: Advanced II

 For the first time ever, NYU Shanghai is delighted to offer the new Chinese Language Immersion program during Summer 2017.
-Students can enroll in the program and complete Intermediate I and Intermediate II level, or Advanced I level.
-Students must already be placed at an Intermediate I or Advanced I level.
+Students can enroll in the program and complete Intermediate I and Intermediate II level, or Advanced II level.
+Students must already be placed at an Intermediate I and Advanced II level.
 The NYU Shanghai Chinese Language Program is a 9 week summer program intended to enable students who are serious about studying Chinese language in a total immersion environment to cover a semester's worth of material and to earn four NYU Shanghai credits.
 This rigorous, demanding, and rewarding language program allows students to have first-hand experience in using Chinese in real world situations as well as studying and practicing it in the classroom.
 To ensure more effective teaching and learning, classes are capped at 10 students.
-In the afternoons during weekdays, students can participate in extracurricular activities such as Tai Chi, Chinese calligraphy, Chinese cooking, etc. Students participate in these activities based on their preferences and time schedules.
-For more details, please visit the Chinese Immersion Program website.
-Shanghai students will not need to formally apply but an interview with a Chinese language instructor and selection to participate will be required.
+In the afternoons during weekdays, students can participate in extracurricular activities such as Tai (chi, Chinese calligraphy, Chinese cooking, etc. Students participate in these activities based on their preferences and time schedules.
+For more details, please visit the Chinese language instructor and selection to participate will not need to formally apply but an interview with a Chinese language instructor and selection to participate will be required.
 There are two tracks, Intermediate or Advanced.
+This course is designed to give students an introduction to basic syntax, grammar, and vocabulary of Classical Chinese through close readings of authentic texts.
+Almost all these texts are historically significant canon texts that are extremely rich in classical Chinese cultural connotation.
+They are selected from a wide variety of genres, such as historical literature, philosophical and political writings, written correspondence, poetry, essay, some of which are unique to Chinese culture.
+The course aims to develop the students' reading and comprehension skills in this highly stylized form of written Chinese, acquaint students not only with the classic Chinese cultural heritage but also underlying working mechanism that is in many ways relevant to the form and usage of today's Mandarin Chinese.
+Prerequisite: CHIN-302.